prcoito/registry/README.md

 ## Project status
-Currently this project is still on initial faze.
+Currently this project is still on initial phase.
 Accessing keys, subkeys and values is possible (read only).
 There is work to be done in error handling and optimizations to be done.

 ## Thanks